Full Header Image

 Using one of these methods, add a new article to open the article editor.

-screenshot of the article manager in joomla 4 How to add a new article.
+How to add a new article.

 The Article Edit Screen is a powerful area used to create, modify, and manage the content and properties of an article.